2023 Beninese parliamentary election: Results

 Provisional results were announced on 11 January, with the Progressive Union for Renewal (UPR) winning a plurality of seats (53), followed by the Republican Bloc (BR) and the Democrats (LD) each winning 28 seats.
 The only opposition party to cross the electoral threshold was the Democrats of former president Thomas Boni Yayi.
 Other parties, including the Cowry Forces for an Emerging Benin, Movement of Committed Elites for the Emancipation of Benin, People's Liberation Movement and Democratic Union for a New Benin combined for approximately 9% of the votes, but did not earn any seats because they did not earn above 10% of the vote individually.
 Roughly 3% of votes were invalid, and preliminary turnout was 38.66%.
 The Constitutional Court certified the results on 12 January.

 Aftermath

-As the elections were won by pro-government parties, incumbent president Patrice Talon is expected to retain control of the government until his second term concludes in 2026.
+As the elections were won by pro-government parties, incumbent president Patrice Talon was expected to retain control of the government until his second term concludes in 2026.
 Although Talon is not a member of either party, the UPR and BR both support his presidency. Éric Houndété, leader of the LD opposition party, made claims of vote buying and ballot stuffing without providing evidence, saying "The Democrats party rejects this result, which does not reflect the will of the people to make our party the first political force in our country."
 Election observers, including the Benin-based Civic Academy for Africa's Future (CiAAF), noted that the elections were violence-free compared to prior elections in 2019 and 2021, with CiAAF head Expedit Ologou calling the elections "calm, peaceful, friendly, [and] fraternal in most areas of the country".